 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about your symptoms and medical history.
-You may have a detailed examination of both the nervous and muscle systems.
+The provider will perform a physical exam and ask about your symptoms and medical history.
+You will have a detailed examination of both the nervous and muscle systems.

 Medical history questions may include: